Language-Research-Technology/ldaca-website/content/news/posts/SlangSurvey/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide13.svg' alt='Mapping the participant metadata :: Participant ID maps the responses to the participant metadata :: Prompt data exported to 14 CSVs :: Geomapping data for postal areas added to participant metadata based on their postcodes provided :: Melbourne Postcode Polygon Metadata :: ' title='Slide: 13' border='1'  width='85%'/>

-So with all these updates applied, we mapped the participant ID to the responses, and each prompt was exported to a separate CSV file, like the example shown here.
+So with all these updates applied, we could map the participant ID to the responses, and each prompt was exported to a separate CSV file, like the example shown above.
 With the participant ID, we could also map each response to the postcodes provided by the participants, and then use geomapping data from the Australian Bureau of Statistics to turn these postcodes into polygons in the collection metadata.

 <br>